libriscv/libriscv/README.md

 ## Why a RISC-V library

 It's a drop-in sandbox.
 Perhaps you want someone to be able to execute C/C++ code on a website, safely?

-See the `webapi` folder for an example web-server that compiles and runs limited C/C++ code in a relatively safe manner.
-Ping me or create a PR if you notice something is exploitable.

-Note that the web API demo uses a docker container to build RISC-V binaries, for security reasons.
-You can build the container with `docker build -t newlib-rv32gc . -f newlib.Dockerfile` from the docker folder.
-Alternatively, you could build a more full-fledged Linux environment using `docker build -t linux-rv32gc . -f linux.Dockerfile`.
-There is a test-script to see that it works called `dbuild.sh` which takes an input code file and output binary as parameters.

-It can also be used as a script backend for a game engine, as it's quite a bit faster than Lua, although it requires you to compile the scripts ahead of time as binaries using any computer language which can output RISC-V. Check out the benchmarks section.
+It can step through RISC-V programs line by line showing registers and memory locations.
+It also has some extra features that allow you to make function calls into the guest program.
+I think it's pretty cool stuff.

 ## What to use for performance